Africa's fastest man unfazed by shadow of drugs ban

 "It gave me resilience, made me stronger - because it is a challenge no athlete would want to go through - and it is a lesson that you shouldn't just take anything and you shouldn't just trust anyone in athletics."

-"It has been hard but for me but let us put the past in the past - we forgive, forget and move on.
+"It has been hard but for me but let us put the past in the past.
+We forgive, forget and move on.
 I am that guy who lives in the moment.

-"It has been a tough journey starting off in 2016 injuries then the ban but all that is now in the past.
+It has been a tough journey starting off in 2016 - injuries, then the ban - but all that is now in the past.
 We are creating the future."

 'No limit in possibilities'